anomaly/prestans-docs/source/types.rst

         name = prestans.types.String(required=True, min_length=1)
         duration = prestans.types.Float(required=True)

-Our :ref:`type-config-reference` guide documents in detail configuration validation options provided by each prestans ``DataType``.
+Our :ref:`type-config-reference` guide documents in detail configuration validation options provided by each Prestans ``DataType``.

-.. note:: prestans Models do not provide back references when defining relationships between Models (like many ORM layers), defining cross references in Models can cause an infinite recursion.
+.. note:: Prestans Models do not provide back references when defining relationships between Models (like many ORM layers), defining cross references in Models can cause an infinite recursion.
 REST models are views on your persistent data, in most cases cross references might mean re-thinking your API design.
 You can also use DataAdapters to prevent an infinite recursion.

 To One Relationship
 -------------------

 One to One relationships are defined assigning an instance of an existing ``Model`` to an attribute of another.

-Validation rules accepted as instantiation values are for the attribute of the container ``Model``, they are evaluated the same way as basic prestans ``DataTypes``.
+Validation rules accepted as instantiation values are for the attribute of the container ``Model``, they are evaluated the same way as basic Prestans ``DataTypes``.

 .. code-block:: python